 - Fixing water pipes and AC units located outside your home.

-- Annual termite inspections by Ehrlich technicians can detect signs of an infestation before damage is too extensive for repair.
+- Annual termite inspections by Ehrlich specialists can detect signs of an infestation before damage is too extensive for repair.

 Rodents have a terrible habit of chewing on wires, insulation and well, pretty much everything.
 Rats, mice, and squirrels strip off the protective insulation on wires, which have been found to cause electrical fires.